Redmi 10 Prime has a huge battery and good basics

 Hydrogen generation from agri residue could well change the mobility scenario

+It takes over where the Redmi 9 Prime left off, but it’s got a lot of competition, including from other Xiaomi phones, specially in the Redmi Note series.
+But here’s what you need to know if you’re looking for a phone below ₹15,000.

 Frosty outside: Perhaps inspired by the hot summer, the designers of this phone have given it an icy design on the back.
 It starts out in a cold white and transitions into an even colder blue.
 It’s glossy, which makes it seem colder, but it isn’t cold to hold because it’s made of plastic, including its frame.
-It’s still very strongly built and doesn’t even retain finger smudges much, despite the gloss.
+It’s still strongly built and doesn’t retain finger smudges much despite the gloss.
 This is the BiFrost White and there are a few other fancy-named plainer colours, but this particular one seems to have captured a bit of attention.
-In the box you have a case, if you want to use one, and a 22W charger.
+The box has a case, if you want to use one, and a 22W charger.
 That’s more than one can say for all the high-end phones around.

-On the front, you have a 6.5-inch LCD display that actually gives you 90Hz refresh, helping that little bit to make the phone feel faster.
-It’s not bad for an LCD screen and usable but one can’t hanker for an OLED display at this price.
+On the front, you have a 6.5-inch LCD display that actually gives you 90Hz refresh, which helps make the phone feel faster.
+It’s not bad for an LCD screen but one can’t hanker for an OLED display at this price.
 It is obviously a little less bright than an AMOLED and less vivid in its colours, but usable.

-Big battery: This phone is surprisingly light for a device that has a 6,000 mAh battery in it.
+Big battery: This phone is surprisingly light for a device that has a 6,000mAh battery in it.
 And that’s one strong reason to consider the phone if you make endless calls or consume content on a marathon level.
-You can even use it to reverse charge another device, in an emergency.
+You can even use it to reverse charge another device in an emergency.
 It will obviously take a long time to charge, which is why it’s best to get into the overnight charging habit with it.
 You get a 22W charger though charging is at 18W.
-Once it’s topped up, only the heaviest of users would run out of power over a day.
+Once it’s topped up, all but the heaviest of users will only run out of power after a day.

 A new budget processor runs this device.
 That’s the MediaTek Helio G88 with either 4GB or 6GB of RAM and 64GB or 128GB of storage.
 There are faster processors on phones that hover around this price point, so some looking around is in order.
 The device works nice enough for routine things.
-Since I have so many extremely high-end phones around, I have to consciously adjust expectations.
-Still, it’s not sluggish or stuttery or anything and more than usable for all but the most intensive processes.
+Since I have so many high-end phones around, I have to consciously adjust expectations.
+Still, it’s not sluggish and is more than usable for nearly all processes.
 The software is MIUI 12.5 and it’s fine if you don’t already dislike it.
 At least there seem to be fewer unwanted apps and certainly fewer annoying push notifications.

 On this phone, the camera sounds like a big deal deal.
-50MP on a budget phone seems amazing, but be warned that a new megapixel race of sorts is on to make customers think the camera is much nicer than it turns out.
-Actually, it definitely is much nicer than it ever used to be on budget cameras, but ignore the megapixel count.
-The cameras — and there’s the usual add-ones — are fine for casual use and neither a turn-off nor a reason to buy.
+50MP on a budget phone seems amazing but be warned that a new megapixel race of sorts is on to make customers think the camera is much nicer than it turns out.
+It is definitely much nicer than it ever used to be on budget cameras, but ignore the megapixel count.
+The cameras — and the usual add-ones — are fine for casual use and are neither a turn-off nor a reason to buy the phone.

 The Redmi 10 Prime costs either ₹12,499 or ₹14,999 depending on the variant you pick up.